codechenx/tv/README.md

 3. All cells containing "error" are highlighted, cursor jumps to the first match
 4. Use `n` and `N` to navigate through all cells containing "error"
 5. Press `Ctrl+/` to clear the highlighting when done

+### Column Filter

+Filter table rows based on column values to focus on specific data:
+- **Press `f`**: Opens column filter dialog for the current column
+- **Type your filter text**: Filter is case-insensitive and matches partial text
+- **Press Enter**: Apply the filter - only rows where the column contains the filter text are displayed
+- **Press `Ctrl+R`**: Reset/clear the filter and show all rows again

+**Features:**
+- **Case-insensitive**: Filter matches are not case-sensitive
+- **Partial matching**: Shows rows where the column value contains your filter text
+- **Header preserved**: The header row is always visible, even when filtered
+- **Status indication**: Footer shows how many rows match the filter
+- **Easy reset**: Press `Ctrl+R` to return to the full dataset

+Example workflow:
+1. Navigate to a column you want to filter (e.g., a "Status" column)
+2. Press `f` to open the filter dialog
+3. Type "active" and press Enter
+4. Only rows where that column contains "active" are displayed
+5. Press `Ctrl+R` to show all rows again

 ## (Extra)Examples for common biological data